jj1bdx/codebeamsto2019-presentation/rikitake-codebeamsto2019-beamparadigm.md

 # Languages -> paradigms -> concepts

 * Many languages belong to one paradigm
-* A languages may have many paradigms available
+* A language may have many paradigms available
 * A paradigm may have many concepts

 ## [fit] Peter Van Roy states there are 27 different programming paradigms [^2]